UYC Camp Carter

 Welcome to the Camp Carter Web page for United Youth Camps.
 [Please note, this is NOT the Website for the YMCA and their program, which runs all summer.]
 The United Youth Camps program is are supported by the United Church of God, an International Association and rent camps across the U.S. for our summer and winter camp programs--usually about a week long.
 The camp we use for our United Youth Camps summer camp in Texas is a YMCA facility located on the northwest side of Fort Worth, TX, near Lake Worth, named Camp Amon Carter.
 This is our UYC-Camp Carter entry page, which will give current year information about the camp as well as links to past camp Web pages, and will be used to post any special announcements we feel parents should be aware of during camp.
 We'll also include some other items, like a link to check the current weather, current year application forms for campers and staff, and the current year camp description used in the annual camp magazine.
 We hope the page will be a helpful communication tool before, during, and after camp for campers, staff members, and parents.

-The packing list and transportation form are not available now but will be active once acceptance packets begin going out.
-They will also be sent out via email by the new online application system, but a copy will be available here in case you need another.
+The packing list, transportation form, and the YMCA release forms are available now.
+They were also sent out via email by the new online application system, but a copy is available here in case you need another.

 Release for Horseback Riding (REQUIRED)